icevision/annotations/README.md

 Some files also contain `manual` field, used to denote if bounding box was annotated manually (`true`) or was linearly interpolated (`false`).

-`class` has two additionall special values:
+`class` has two additional special values:
 - `8`: used for additional information signs for which exact code can not be determined
 - `NA`: used for unofficial or unrecognizable signs.